anshu189/gtrack/docs/GTrak – Product Requirements Document (PRD).md

 The application must provide:

-Export
+- Export

-Import
+- Import

-Reset
+- Reset

-No automatic uploads.
+No automatic uploads beyond the anonymous Firestore store.

 No analytics collection.